phaserjs/phaser/README.md

 * Point.interpolate - Interpolates the two given Points, based on the `f` value (between 0 and 1) and returns a new Point.
 * Your State can now have a pauseUpdate method, which is called constantly when the game is paused.
 * The Input system is now updated even while the game is paused.
+* Color.packPixel packs an rgb component into a single integer.
+* Color.unpackPixel unpacks an integer into a color object.
+* Color.fromRGBA converts an integer in 0xRRGGBBAA format to a color object.
+* Color.toRGBA converts rgba components into a 32-bit integer.
+* Color.RGBtoHSL converts an rgb color into hsl (hue, saturation, lightness)
+* Color.HSLtoRGB converts hsl values into an rgb color object.
+* Color.RGBtoHSV converts an rgb color into hsv (hue, saturation, value)
+* Color.HSVtoRGB converts an hsv value into an rgb color object.
+* Color.createColor - creates the new light-weight color object used by most Color conversion methods.
+* Color.RGBtoString converts an rgba color into a # or 0x color string.
+* Color.HSVColorWheel will return an array with 360 color objects for each segment of an HSV color wheel.

 ### Bug Fixes